Tool Dispensing Machines

 Keeping unnecessary or excess inventory costs time and money—and you probably have more of it than you think, even if you use a basic min/max system.
 However, the vending machines use a demand-based ordering system that continuously reevaluates your inventory based on real-time usage, lead time, expiration dates, days of supply, and more.
 This can typically reduce inventory levels by 25-30% and prevents dead on arrival inventory.

 Warehouses often have two competing goals: reducing stock-outs and carrying just enough inventory—no more, no less.
 With its advanced inventory algorithms, the industrial vending machines allow you to do both at the same time by balancing inventory based on service levels and consumption (aka demand-side data vs. supply-side data).
-The demand-based ordering system automatically adjusts inventory levels based on how your employees use supplies in real time, preventing stock-outs from occurring before you can reorder.
+The demand-based ordering system automatically adjusts inventory levels based on how your employees use PPE supplies and other items in real-time, preventing stock-outs from occurring before you can reorder.

 Reduce Retrieval Time